joelchrono12/joelchrono12.ml/_drafts/game-jam-plan.md

 #### Character ideas:

+* **IMPORTANT**: To avoid dealing with multiple cameras and stuff like that **ONLY ONE** is able to move, and by connecting to different characters, they can be controlled
 * A sum of characters can be heavy enough to activate press buttons.
 * One character can split the group into two
 * One character can move while having people around.